 - Banana nut: 1/2 banana + chopped pecans

-Have you discovered this amazing breakfast idea yet?
-I would love to hear about your favorite toppings for overnight oats in the comments below.
+Have you tried overnight oats?
+I’d love to hear your favorite toppings and add-ins in the comments below.

 Ingredients